 - Educational level and languages.

-- The profession.
-In the case of B2B companies, this factor is absolutely key, since we will generally want to focus on the decision makers of a particular professional sector.
+- Profession.
+In the case of B2B companies, this factor is absolutely key, since you will want to focus on the decision makers in a particular sector or company.

 - The values and beliefs.
-For example, outdoor lovers activities, pet owners, people with an urban lifestyle...
+For example, nature lovers, pet owners, people with an urban lifestyle, etc.

 4. Digital Profile

-To a certain extent, the digital profile of your target will be linked to their age: from Gen Z, who are more attached to their phones, to older people, who have just opened a Facebook account to be more in touch with their family.
+To a certain extent, the digital profile of your target will be linked to their age.
+From Gen Z, who are more attached to their phones, to older people, who have just opened a Facebook account to stay in touch with their family.

-You need to identify which digital channels your target audience regularly uses (for example, which is their preferred social network) and their usage habits, especially in terms of purchasing decisions (do they research on Google before choosing a product, ask for recommendations on Twitter?)
+You need to identify which digital channels your target audience regularly uses (which is their preferred social network) and their online habits, especially in terms of purchasing decisions (do they research on Google before choosing a product or do they ask for recommendations on Twitter?)

 Last but not least, you have to understand what your target needs and how you can respond to that need with your products and services.
-This is a fundamental section when designing a fictitious customer or personal buyer persona.
+This is a fundamental part of designing your buyer persona.

-It’s crucial to know the value your brand can bring to users in particular to make their lives better.
-Generally, what we are looking for is to solve a problem or improve an aspect of their day-to-day life.
-Your marketing will focus on explaining to the potential customer what your products or services can do for them.
+It’s crucial to know the value your brand can bring and how it can make people's lives better.
+Generally, people are looking for something that solves a problem or improves an aspect of their day-to-day lives.
+Your marketing should make it clear what your products or services can do for your potential customers.

-With these 5 building blocks you should be well on your way to building a strong target audience and creating an effective digital marketing strategy.
+With these 5 building blocks you should be well on your way to defining a target market and creating an effective digital marketing strategy.